AdaCompNUS/table-setting-dataset/README.md

 ---

-## Collect instruction data
+## Collect instruction and action data from Amazon Mechanical Turk

 ### The task of collecting instruction data

-We show pairs of before-after images to humans and ask them to write down the instruction in English that describes the action that might have happened between the images.
-For example,
+We show pairs of before-after images to humans and ask them to write down the instruction in English that describes the action that might have happened between the images, as shown in the screenshot below:

+![collect-instructions][figures/collect-instructions]

 ### The task of collecting action data

+![collect-actions][figures/collect-actions]

 ### The codes for collecting and downloading data